10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 HR and workforce analytics dashboard

 HR dashboards help people leaders track workforce health, identify retention risks, and measure the effectiveness of talent programs.
-Unlike operational dashboards that update in real time, HR dashboards typically refresh daily or weekly since workforce metrics do not change by the minute.
+Unlike operational dashboards that update in real time, HR dashboards typically refresh daily or weekly since workforce metrics don't change by the minute.

 Key metrics for an HR dashboard include: